zzc0053/ZhouChen.github.io/_pages/about.md

 Currently, I'm working in the group of [Open-ended Reasoning and Knowledge Acquisition (ORCA) Lab](https://saakur.github.io/group.html) led by Dr. Aakur.
 My research focuses on Active Event Perception, Visual Affordance Grounding and Multimodal Open World Understanding in the context of computer vision for robotic applications.

 # News
+- *2025.06*: &nbsp;🎉🎉 Congratulations to labmate Sanjoy Kundu for receiving the Outstanding Reviewer Award at CVPR 2025
 - *2025.06*: &nbsp;🎉🎉 I presented a paper at the Vision-based Assistants in the Real-World Workshop, CVPR 2025.

 # Publications